garfix/nli-go/doc/remarks.md

+## 2022-05-22

+Is anaphora resolution a syntactic or a semantic process?
+It is about rewriting a parse tree or rewriting a set of relations?

+I decided it's more of a semantic process.
+And even though treating it as syntactic is a little bit cleaner (needs no rewrites of the clauses), this is not enough to make this a syntactic process.
+But it's not a strong decision yet.

 ## 2022-05-15

 Fixing the tests again.
 "Why?" now fails because ellipsis resolution copies part of the previous sentence that hadn't been subjected to anaphora resolution.